diku-dk/hpps-e2023-pub/README.md

 ### Date

-The exam will be held in the exam week (the exact dates are determined by the exam office).
+The exam will be held in week 3, Monday 9:00 to Wednesday 12:00.

 ## Course plan